forgeservicelab/heartbeat-openstack.floatingip/README.md

    + **FloatingIP:** Actual allocation/deallocation script; typically it will reside under ```/usr/lib/ocf/resource.d/heartbeat/```.

    + **nova.conf:** Sample configuration file, all fields are required.
-The name and location of this file is not enforced as the full path to it must be specified on ```/etc/ha.d/haresources```
+The name and location of this file is not enforced as the full path to it must be specified on ```/etc/ha.d/haresources``` but you would typically want it to reside under /etc/openstack/.